Xanitross/data_1_checks/README.md

-# Start
-Knowledge Checks for Data Analysis
+# Knowledge Checks for Data Analysis